-Always remove the tray when checking the food to avoid spreading grease inside the oven.
+Always remove the tray to avoid spreading grease inside the oven when checking the food.

-When you're done baking or roasting, put a heat resistant bowl of water inside and heat for twenty minutes at high temperature.
-The steam loosens the grease and when the oven cools, wipe with a paper towel.
+When you're done baking or roasting, put a heat-resistant bowl of water inside and heat for twenty minutes at high temperatures.
+The steam loosens the grease and when the oven cools, do a final wipe down using a paper towel.

 Call the oven cleaning professionals

-Cleaning an oven can be a messy affair, but if you have the time and dedication, you can use the information in this article to keep your oven clean.
-But if cleaning an oven is too much work for you, you can look for oven cleaners near you.
+Cleaning an oven can be messy, but if you have the time and dedication, you can use these oven cleaning hacks as a guide.
+But if cleaning an oven is too much work, you can look for oven cleaners near you.
 An oven cleaner cleans the inside and outside of your oven, leaving it sparkling clean and smelling fresh.

 FAQs on How to Clean an Oven

 You can use warm soapy water and a towel to wipe the top, sides, and outsides of an oven.
 You can also make a water and vinegar solution, a quarter cup of vinegar and two cups of water, then gently clean the top, sides, and front using a cloth.

 Soak the racks in a baking soda and vinegar solution overnight.
 Use a wet sponge, a toothbrush and a scouring pad to clean the dirt in the hard to reach places.